tfvieira/tic43/README.md

 - Lecture 4: This class is to building an AI application with UI, using Gradio.
 - Lecture 5: This class is to use OpenInference to trace the execution of the code and study how to use Chain of Thought (CoT) to improve the performance of the LLM.
 - Lecture 6: This class is to use Qdrant to store the context of the documents and use it to answer questions.
+- Lecture 7: Creation of a MCP server for extract OS information and pass it to the LLM.

 OBS: Each folder has a `README.md` file with the instructions to execute the code.